-India for centuries has had one of the most rigorous, profound and insightful intellectual traditions in the world, the great system of Vedanta.
+India for centuries has had the most rigorous, profound and insightful intellectual traditios in the world, the great system of Vedanta.
 Vedanta was the basis of the training for many of the greatest minds of India from ancient to modern times, from Krishna to Shankara to Swami Vivekananda.

-Yet Vedanta is more than a mere conceptual intellectual tradition, such as we find in the West, caught in an outer view of reality, it is a way of meditative knowledge designed to lead us step-by-step beyond the mind and its opinions to a higher truth not limited by time, space or person.
+Yet Vedanta is more than a mere conceptual intellectual tradition, such as we find in the West, caught in an outer view of reality.
+It is a way of meditative knowledge designed to lead us step-by-step beyond the mind and its opinions to a higher truth not limited by time, space or person.
+It is not a philosophy of the mere human mind but the way of knowledge of Universal Consciousness.

 Teachings of Vedanta

-Vedanta during the colonial era was looked down upon as an otherworldly approach, regarding the world as maya or illusion that kept India backward.
-Yet since Einstein’s Theory of Relativity over a century ago, Vedanta has been sounding more like the cutting edge of physics, which is discovering the illusory nature of physical reality and the existence of subtler energy and information currents behind all that we see.
+Vedanta during the colonial era was looked down upon as an otherworldly approach, regarding the world as Maya or illusion that kept India backward.
+Yet since Einstein’s Theory of Relativity over a century ago, Vedanta has been sounding more like the cutting edge of physics, which is discovering the illusory nature of physical reality and the existence of subtler energy and information currents behind all that we see, showing reality is more space than anything material.

 Vedanta is the very science of consciousness at both human and cosmic levels.
-It recognises consciousness as the ultimate reality and affirms its presence in all existence.
+It recognizes consciousness as the ultimate reality and affirms its presence in all existence.
 Modern physicists have looked to Vedanta for understanding their proposed unitary field of consciousness behind the universe, to explain the coherence of all cosmic laws.
+But Vedanta shows us how to discover it within us.

-Vedanta is the unitary philosophy behind the practice of yoga, explaining the oneness of the individual soul with the universal consciousness that yoga aims to realise.
-Vedanta constitutes the yoga of knowledge, considered to be the highest of all yoga branches.
+Vedanta is the unitary philosophy behind the practice of Yoga, explaining the oneness of the individual soul with the universal consciousness that yoga aims to realise.
+Vedanta constitutes the Yoga of knowledge, considered to be the highest of all yoga branches.
+Vedanta is the philosophy of Yoga, without which Yoga cannot be fully understood or realized.

 Vedanta in modern India